kubrayill/ache-donepezil-docking/README.md

 Using **PyMOL**, amino acid residues located within **4 Å** of Donepezil in the AChE binding pocket were identified.
 The resulting contact data were then analyzed and visualized in **Python (Jupyter Notebook)**.

-The goal of this project is to identify and rank the **amino acid residues most likely to interact with Donepezil**, based on atomic contact frequency.
+The goal of this project is to identify amino acid residues located within 4 Å of Donepezil and to rank them based on the number of atomic contacts observed in a single docked structure.

 ---